 Given that the order execution is quite complex, this has given some rogue forex brokers to take advantage of the general public at large.
 By advertising themselves as a STP/NDD broker, brokerages continue to fill the client orders internally.
 At the same time, there are some legitimate NDD brokers who charge a spread mark up instead of commissions.
 This is because the fees involved in connecting to a liquidity network is quite high is purely based on trading volumes.
 A forex broker will smaller volumes, would opt for a spread mark up.
-A good example of this can be found with FXCC Forex broker.
-While FXCC is a non dealing desk broker, trades are charged with a spread mark up.
 On the other hand, a brokerage such as LMAX exchange, which operates an MTF charges commissions only due to their already high volumes.

 So the question of whether you should pay attention to how your orders are executed, comes down to that of personal choice.
 For experience trades, order execution plays an important role, and it is obvious that such traders prefer a non-dealing desk broker.
 For the most part, where the retail trading group is made up of novice traders with low volumes, you could be excused for not wanting to know about the order execution.